everard/mirror/README.md

 ```

 # USAGE
-To obtain the number of non-static data members in a type use the
+To obtain the number of non-static data members in a type, use the
 `data_member_count` variable template:

 ```